juanitarodeloo/UnoFlip/README.md

 ## Milestone 2 Authors:
 Ayman Kamran:
+* Added the images of the cards at the bottom panel of the interface
+* Added the image of the top card to show its actual design
+* Enhanced GUI
-*
+* Created UML Class Diagram

 Adham Elmahi:
 * Created Resources directory to store all the cards
 * Added the images of the cards at the bottom panel of the interface
 * Added the image of the top card to show its actual design
-* Created sequence diagram
+* Created UML Sequence Diagram

 Juanita Rodelo:
-* Updated README
 * MVC architecture set up
 * Developed base code for MVC
 * Wild Draw Two Challenge Feature
+* User prompt for number of players
+* Updated README

 Rebecca Li:
 * Logic migration to GUI from Milestone 1
+* Created EventObject classes
+* User prompt for new colour for action cards
 * GUI separation files - one file per major GUI component